Boreholes are used in agriculture, industry, construction and for domestic use. Most water companies use them for their water supply.

 This involves the collection and distribution of rainwater for toilet flushing, irrigation and vehicle washing.
 Grey water initiatives take water from baths, wash basins, washing machines and dishwashers and then used for toilet flushing.

 We have been working with customers to help them reinstate old wells or springs, bringing them back into use.

-This offers them sustainability, a significant reduction in their water bills and a core part of their contingency planning.
+This offers our customers sustainability, a significant reduction in their water bills and a core part of their contingency planning.